yesworld/plugin-wp-optimize-image/images-optimize-and-upload-cf7/README.txt

 * Adapted to mobile design
 * Customize file upload thumbnails and drag and drop area layouts
 * Multiple shortcodes in one form
 * Identify files by adding ID to the shortcode.
-The ID value will be used as a prefix in the filename.
+The ID value will be used as a prefix in the filename
 * Set the maximum uploaded files limit in global settings, or in the shortcode
-* Automatically removes all temporary files from the server after sending the form, but if you want to keep the files on the server, please, install [Contact Form 7 Database Addon – CFDB7] (https://wordpress.org/plugins/contact-form-cfdb7/) plugin.
+* Automatically removes all temporary files from the server after sending the form, but if you want to keep the files on the server, please, install [Contact Form 7 Database Addon – CFDB7](https://wordpress.org/plugins/contact-form-cfdb7/) plugin.
 * Supports Google Chrome, Mozilla Firefox, Microsoft Edge, Safari.
-Doesn't support IE 11 and lower.
+Doesn't support IE 11 and lower

 = Limitations =